Driving under the influence. Drug Related DUI

 DRUG-RELATED DUI: MARIJUANA DUI

 Wall Street Journal on May 20, 2013, published an article titled “Blurry Line on Pot-DUI Cases”.
 In it, WSJ writes that only 1% of the nation’s police officers are trained to investigate Marijuana-DUI cases.
-For example, in Los Angeles, many DUI are prosecuted by CHP who do not generally get trained as drug recognition experts (DRE), an essential training for pot-related DUIs in Los Angeles.
+For example, in Los Angeles, many DUI are prosecuted by the CHP who do not generally get trained as drug recognition experts (DRE), an essential training for pot-related DUIs in Los Angeles.

 Recently, the California legislature introduced a bill to make it a crime to drive with any measurable amount of marijuana regardless of level of impairment.
 If it passes, anyone who used marijuana in the past several weeks can be subject to DUI prosecution despite not being under the influence.

-Los Angeles DUI attorneys specialize in defending all drug-related DUI in Los Angeles.
-Our practice is exclusive to DUI defense and we are often able to convince the prosecutors and judges to consider dismissing DUI in Los Angeles when it is clear that defendant’s prosecution is based on poor science.
+Los Angeles DUI attorneys specialize in defending all drug-related DUIs in Los Angeles.
+Our practice is exclusive to DUI defense and we are often able to convince the prosecutors and judges to consider dismissing DUI in Los Angeles when it is clear that the defendant’s prosecution is based on poor science.

 If you are charged with Driving Under the Influence (DUI) in Los Angeles contact Los Angeles DUI attorneys, because you will need help convincing prosecution that you were not impaired.
-It is easy for prosecutors to ignore scientific evidence that marijuana DUI are a myth because there are no studies that correlated marijuana levels in the blood to intoxication and because field sobriety tests were designed for alcohol impairment.
+It is easy for prosecutors to ignore scientific evidence that marijuana DUIs are a myth because there are no studies that correlated marijuana levels in the blood to intoxication and because field sobriety tests were designed for alcohol impairment.
 Attorneys in our law firm will fight to get a dismissal of any of your Driving under the influence in Los Angeles.